Composite artifact colors: Other machines

 Many first generation MSX computer games use horizontal blurring and dither to generate a palette of 125 simultaneous colors.
 Companies like Konami, Hal Laboratory or Ponyca used this technique regularly.
 Sony's Graphic Master Lab paint program allowed these 125 colors to be used in user-created drawings.

 Home computers like the Atari ST also have graphics prepared with dithering techniques to take advantage of composite TV connections.

 The Mega Drive/Genesis takes advantage of composite video horizontal blurring of vertical dither patterns to simulate transparency effects on many games.
 William Kier (the artist on Eternal Champions) stated performing manual dither for the graphics on that game, and that it's likely most games dithered in the same fashion.
 This effect was used so widely used that it can be simulated on modern hardware clones like the Mega Sg.

-The Commodore Amiga, when connected over composite video, suffered from noticeable horizonal blurring, specially affecting colored pixels and smoothing out dithered transitions.
+The Commodore Amiga, when connected over composite video, suffered from noticeable horizontal blurring, specially affecting colored pixels and smoothing out dithered transitions.
 This technique was used on most titles.
 Pixel artist Henk Nieborg mentions using dithering on the 1992 Amiga game Lionheart in order to create additional colors.
 The technique was also used frequently by British software house The Bitmap Brothers.
 The special Hold-And-Modify is particularly suited for displaying "high color" TV-like images, taking full advantage of horizontal blurring.